 Farmers document acres of dual purpose cover crop/corn silage, yields of these crops, fertilizer N reductions, and improvements in soil health by completing and submitting verification information.

 Three, on-farm dual-purpose cover crop trials encompassing 50+ acres were implemented in the fall of 2016, and were repeated in the fall of 2017.
-One grower reports an estimated 100 acres under dual-purpose cover crops this fall (2017) as a result of this trial.
+One grower reported an estimated 100 acres under dual-purpose cover crops in 2017 as a result of this trial.